Civil-Data/Bomb-IT/README.md

 ## Development
 This project is being developed using the Unity game development software together with the written functionality in C# using Visual Studio as IDE.
+We will start with making graphical assets in photoshop and the code behind these.
+For example player movement, object states and basic UI.
+Later we will add local multiplayer.
+### Some Initial features
+* Basic player control.
+Movement with arrow keys and placing bombs with space.
+* Bomb Logic.
+Countdown, range (power).
+Example for countdown is 5 sek, and the initial radius is 2 blocks.
+* Initial Map objects.
+Destructable and indestructable.These objects will block player movement and the destructive radius of the bomb.
+If the destructable objects are inside of the radius of a bomb, then these will be removed from the map.
+If not destructable then the object remains.
+* Items, pickup and powerups.
+Player will pickup items to improve his or her stats.
+Ie More powerful bombs (+1 range), faster movement (increase by a factor of 1.1 (10%)) etc. When picked up these shall be removed

 ## Build System
 We have not currently choosen a build system for this project.
 Currently choosing between: mark and ant.